 Now it’s time to get into some of the deeper details of your brand.
 No mission statements or speeches here—just the nuts and bolts of what will make up your look and voice and style.

 The brand wheel is a five-part representation of those nuts and bolts.
-It starts in the outer sections with discrete, mostly measurable and provable facts about your organization and drills down into the very essence (or, if you prefer, soul) of your brand.
+It starts in the outer sections with discrete, mostly measurable and provable facts about your organization, and then drills down into the very essence (or, if you prefer, soul) of your brand.

-Next we look at our benefits, the things that our clients gain when they work with us.
+These are the things that our clients gain when they work with us.
 For Element Three, that’s not just “marketing” or even “a good return on investment.”
-It’s more specific than that, it’s the people your business works with and what you give them that your competition might not offer or even consider.
+It’s more specific than that, it’s the people your company works with and what you give them that your competition might not offer or even consider.
 Think about the decision-makers who choose to buy from you, and why they do so.
 Here are the benefits that Element Three provides, and to whom.

 After that comes our core values, the things that we celebrate and promote within ourselves.
 This is more of an internal message rather than something you’re going to put in front of your customers (though you can also do that); this is the answer to the question “what kind of company do we want to be?”
-We defined ours with the acronym “A BEST CO”
+If you haven't defined yours yet, there are countless really good examples of company core values out there to gather some inspiration.

 So now you should have a pretty good idea of who you are.
 But what about your look and your sound, the ways that you represent yourself to stakeholders internally as well as externally?

 Knowing yourself is the first step.
-Next, you need to clarify how others will see you, how you’ll represent your brand.
+The next part of building your brand identity guidelines is you need to clarify how others will see you, how you’ll represent your brand through different branding elements.
 There are two main parts to this, both of which come directly from the work you’ve already done to this point.

 Look at ours as an example:

-As you can see, “Curious” and “Complacent” aren’t necessarily opposites.
-But words like “Disinterested,” “Average,” and “Ordinary” don’t say much about us.
+As you can see, “Unexpected” and “Restating the Obvious” aren’t necessarily opposites.
+But words like “Typical,” “Average,” and “Ordinary” don’t say much about us.
 We can say we aren’t ordinary all we want, but only results can really prove it.
 We can say without a shadow of a doubt that we’re never complacent, and that standing still in an industry that moves at warp speed definitely is in opposition to the natural curiosity and search for truth and new ways of doing things that are parts of Element Three.
-In this context, then, “Curious” and “Complacent” are perfect opposites.
+In this context, then, “Unexpected” and “Restating the Obvious” are perfect opposites.

 Visual and Verbal Tone